 It is up to facilities and physicians to determine specific pharmacologic agents to be used to induce moderate sedation.
-The Board advises the RN or non-CRNA advanced practice registered nurse use caution, however, in deciding whether or not s/he has the competency to administer the specific pharmacologic agents ordered by the physician.
+The Board advises the RN or non-CRNA advanced practice registered nurse use caution, however, when deciding whether s/he has the competency to administer the specific pharmacologic agents ordered by the physician.
 What is within the scope of practice for one RN is not necessarily within the scope of practice for another RN.
-(See references to §217.11 & Six-Step Decision-Making Model above).
+(See references to 22 TAC §217.11 & Scope of Practice Decision-Making Model (DMM) above).
 With regard to this issue, the Board recommends the RN also take into consideration:

 RNs or non-CRNA Advanced Practice Registered Nurses Administering Propofol, Ketamine, or Other Anesthetic Agents to Non-Intubated Patients